New guilty plea in U.S. bribery probe into FIFA

 Prosecutors said Takkas had been the attaché to Jeffrey Webb, a former FIFA vice president and president of CONCACAF, the governing body for soccer in North America, Central America and the Caribbean.

-Takkas was accused of receiving and transmitting millions of dollars in bribes paid to Webb, including for the awarding of rights to qualifier matches for the 2018 and 2022 World Cups.
+Takkas was accused of receiving and transmitting millions of dollars in bribes for Webb, including for the awarding of rights to qualifier matches for the 2018 and 2022 World Cups.

+Unlike some other defendants who have also entered guilty pleas, Takkas was not required to admit to racketeering, his lawyer, Gordon Mehler, said.

+"This speaks to his position, which is that he was a minor figure in a major case," Mehler said in an interview.

 Webb pleaded guilty to racketeering conspiracy and other charges in November 2015.